 Psalm 46:10 says, "Be still and know that I AM God".
-May you enter into these studies with a prayerful expectation that you will encounter the Living God, and as you do so, you will only become more alive yourself.
+May you enter into these studies with a prayerful expectation that you will encounter the Living God through His Word, and as you do so, you will only become more alive to who God created you to be.